musialpatryk/CaloriesTrackerFront/README.md

 ## Planed features

 - Save day meals and calculations in form of dates in calendar,
-- "Calendar" tab with month view displaying calories on each day provided,
+- "Calendar" tab with month view displaying calories on each day,
 - registration panel,
 - PWA support.